LAX - LHR

 See more direct flights

-Top 5 airlines serving from Los Angeles to Heathrow
+Reviews of the top 5 airlines flying from Los Angeles to Heathrow

 See real verified KAYAK customer reviews for airlines flying from Los Angeles to London.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.